 We have two marriage venues at this location, the Register Office and the Fountain Room.
 The office is located on the upper ground level.
 The main entrance is at the corner of the building and there is a disabled and pram/buggy entrance at the side of the building .
 We are central for all local amenities and the surrounding area is suitable for photographs.
 Cyfarthfa Park, which just 5 minutes away, has several beautifully kept areas that are always popular for photographs.

-The register office holds a maximum of 20 people, including the bride and groom and two witnesses and is available at the statutory fee, Monday to Friday (normal office hours) and Saturday (mornings only).
+The register office holds a maximum of 20 people and is available at the statutory fee, Monday to Friday (normal office hours) and Saturday (mornings only).

-The Fountain Room at Merthyr Tydfil is situated in the same building and holds a maximum of 65 people including the Bride and Groom and two witnesses.
+The Fountain Room at Merthyr Tydfil is situated in the same building and holds a maximum of 65 people.

 Marriages may take place at the Register Office and The Fountain Room, Merthyr Tydfil at the following times: